mathvdd/TRAPPIST-utils/README.md

         tmpout_dir (str): path to the directory to check

 **check_haser_continuum**(tmpout):

+    Obscelete
     Check if there is a BC image for duct continuum correction

     Parameters:
         tmpout (str): directory to check

 **generate_haserinput**(tmpout, fc=fc, fz=0):

     generate the haserinput file for the iraf script.
+Select the BC image.
+Gives a warning on error

     Parameters:
         tmpout (str): working directory
         fc (dic, optional): dictionnaru containing the fc for each filter.
 See file for default